One is accustomed to see on rainy sidewalks

 One is accustomed to hear anxious women

-call from the doors of their cute little houses,
+call from the doors of their white stucco houses,

 call to their wet and possibly sick children,